-Think those last-minute flowers you picked up at the supermarket are a great Mother's Day gift?
+Think those last-minute flowers you picked up at the gas station are a great Mother's Day gift?
 Well, prepare to be humiliated!
-Here's a list of gifts that famous (and infamous) figures throughout history have given to dear ol' Ma.
+Here's a list of gifts that famous — and infamous — figures throughout history have given to their dear ol' mums.

-After his mom, Hera, kicked him out of Olympus for being lame, he built a chair for her.
-Of course, it was a magic chair that once she sat down in, she could never get up from again.
+When his mom, Hera, kicked this mythical Greek god off Mount Olympus for being lame, he built her a chair.
+Seemingly a weird response, it was a magic chair that, once she sat down in it, she could never get up from again.
 When's the last time you let your mom take a load off?
 (Permanently.)

 Alexander the Great

-After his victory over the Persians at Battle on the Granicus — at which he almost died — lil' Alex rounded up "all the plate and purple garments" and mailed them off to his mom.
-What he probably never told her was that he kept a few for himself, too.
-A modern equivalent is like giving your mom 10 doughnuts.
+After his victory over the Persians at the Battle on the Granicus — during which he almost died — lil' Alex rounded up "all the plate and purple garments" and mailed them off to his mom.
+What he probably never told her was he kept a few for himself, too.
+The modern equivalent is like giving your mom 10 doughnuts.

-For his mother's birthday in 1838, this famous Dutch painter gave her a self portrait.
-See, even back then, kids were making things for mom rather than spending their money.
-History does not state whether he included a frame made of painted macaroni.
+For his mother's birthday in 1838, this famous Dutch painter gave her a self-portrait.
+See, even back then, kids were making things for Mom, rather than spending their money.
+History does not record if the frame was made of painted macaroni.

 Tsar Nicholas II

 In 1913, this Russian ruler gifted his mom an egg.
-Of course, it was a Fabergé egg made of crystal, covered in more than 3,000 diamonds, and contained a platinum basket full of white agate carvings.
-It was recently sold for $5.48 million at auction.
-And here you are grumbling about having to scramble one up for mom for her annual breakfast-in-bed.
+Of course, it was a Fabergé egg made of crystal, covered in more than 3,000 diamonds, and containing a platinum basket full of white agate flowers.
+It was recently sold for about $5.5 million at auction.
+And here you are, grumbling about having to scramble one up for mom's once-a-year breakfast-in-bed.

 Theodore Morse and Howard Johnson

-In 1915, they got together and wrote "M-O-T-H-E-R." It would become the epitome of songs for mama (sorry, Boyz II Men).
+In 1915, they got together and wrote "M-O-T-H-E-R." It would become the epitome of songs for mama.
+(Sorry, Danzig.)
 It would also make writing Mother's Day cards really easy: Just fill in the blanks!

 Say what you'd like about one of history's greatest monsters, but the former dictator sure took care of dear old Mom.
-The Presidential Palace at Tikrit is a complex of buildings that includes a palace the former ruler he built for his mother.
-As a further gift, Hussein also fitted her bathroom with a solid gold toilet.
+The Presidential Palace at Tikrit is a complex of buildings that includes a palace for Hussein's mother.
+As a further gift, Hussein fitted her palace bathroom with a solid gold toilet.
 A nice gesture, but wouldn't that be super cold to sit on?

-In 1984 the former A-Teamer put down the guns and picked up the mic to film a musical video called Be Somebody... or Be Somebody's Fool!
-The relevant section for our purposes (though the whole thing is pretty great in a pre-post-meta-ironic way) is "treat your mother right."
-It's an educational ditty about the perils of "putting down" someone else's mother.
-(It allows personal insults, though.)
+In 1984, the A-Teamer stepped out of the red-striped van and into a studio to film a video called Be Somebody... or Be Somebody's Fool!
+The relevant section for our Mother's Day purposes (though the whole thing is pretty great in a pre-post-meta-ironic way) is "Treat Your Mother Right."
+It's an educational ditty about the perils of putting down someone else's mother.
 FUN FACT: If Wikipedia is to be believed, Ice-T wrote the lyrics!

 Think you can do better?
-We think WE can!
-That's why we put together our Mother's Day Gift Guide.
+We think we can!
+That's why we created our Mother's Day Gift Guide.
 It's full of money-saving deals on things moms really want.
-(Regrettably, no Fabergé eggs are on sale right now, but we're looking for a coupon.
+(Regrettably, no Fabergé eggs are on sale right now, but we're looking for a coupon.)